 If your tap water is NOT fluoridated, you can buy water or just use a carbon filter.
-Carbon filters are great at removing toxins from the water like pesticides, endocrine disrupting chemicals, chlorine, pharmaceutical drugs, and various VOCs (Volatile Organic Compounds such as benzene, toluene, ethylbenzene, xylenes, chloroform, trichloroethene, tetrachloroethene, etc), BUT CARNON FILTERS CANNOT REMOVE FLUORIDE.
+Carbon filters are great at removing toxins from the water like pesticides, endocrine disrupting chemicals, chlorine, pharmaceutical drugs, and various VOCs (Volatile Organic Compounds such as benzene, toluene, ethylbenzene, xylenes, chloroform, trichloroethene, tetrachloroethene, etc).
 So if your tap water isn’t fluoridated, then a carbon filter is a perfect solution.

 Another reason to avoid distilled water is distilling cannot remove certain toxic chemicals, and still requires the use of a carbon filter: while the vaporization process will strip water of salt, metals, and bacteria, the boiling point of most synthetic chemicals, including pesticides, herbicides, and chlorine solutions is lower than the boiling point of water.
 Distillation does not remove these harmful chemicals.”

 If you have absolutely no access to any other water than distilled and you can be sure it has also been purified with a carbon filter, then you must still add the minerals back into it.
 This 8 oz. bottle called ConcenTrace Trace Mineral Drops costs under $20 and will allow you to re-mineralize around 64 gallons of water.

 For more information on distillation see the end of this article.